WestDRI/wgpages/content/dataladIntro-202302.md

 conda update -c conda-forge datalad
 ```

-DataLad also needs Git and git-annex, if these are not installed.
+DataLad also needs **Git** and **git-annex**, if these are not installed.
 For mote information, visit the
 {{<a "http://handbook.datalad.org/en/latest/intro/installation.html" "official installation guide">}}.

-On our training cluster:
+On our training cluster you can install DataLad into your $HOME directory:

 ```sh
 module load git-annex   # need this each time you use DalaLad